-Although the difference in welfare between each pair of adjacent people in Z' is small, by looking at diagram 3 above we can clearly see that there are groups whose individuals are much better off than the individuals in other groups, such as the people in the 1^{st} and 2^{nd} class as compared to the people in the 3^{rd} class.
+Although the difference in welfare between each pair of adjacent people in Z' is small, by looking at figure 4 we can clearly see that there are groups whose individuals are much better off than the individuals in other groups, such as the people in the 1st and 2nd classes as compared to the people in the 3rd class.
 Indeed, we can imagine that these groups represent the lower class, middle class, and the upper class in that population.
-And the fact that there are people in between these three classes that cannot be clearly classified as belonging to any of these classes doesn't refute the existence of this class division in Z'.
+And the fact that there are people in between these three classes who cannot be clearly classified as belonging to any of these classes doesn't refute the existence of this class division in Z'.

-Perhaps one might object here that it is not clear how the grouping into classes would be made in a society that looked like Z', or that there is no salient way of doing it, while such a grouping is rather natural in Z. As true as this might be, it is of no normative significance.
-That there are many ways of grouping people doesn't show that there wouldn't be some ways (or at least one) that are more relevant from the perspective of egalitarian concerns.
-And our point is that there is at least one such grouping that shows that Z' is also a class society.
-Hence, it is not the case that Z is worse than Z' regarding this egalitarian consideration.
+Perhaps one might object here that it is not clear how the grouping into classes would be made in a society that looked like Z', or that there is no salient way of doing so, while such a grouping is rather natural in Z. As true as this might be, it is of no normative significance.
+That there are many ways of grouping people doesn't show that there wouldn't be some ways (or at least one) that are more relevant from